RX-M/classfiles/ssh-setup.md

      - `$ chmod 400 key.pem`
 3. SSH to your assigned lab system from your laptop (ip provided by instructor):
      - `$ ssh -i key.pem ubuntu@my.lab.ip.addr`
+       - If you receive an error related to "too many identities", adding the `-o IdentitiesOnly=yes` flag forces ssh to only use the provided keyfile instead of cycling through all of the keys in your `~/.ssh` directory.

 > The lab systems are Ubuntu Linux and the user "ubuntu" is used to login.
 The systems are protected with keys
 > rather than passwords and the "-i" switch is used to pass the private keyfile to ssh.
 You must replace the